 While any room in the property is susceptible to suffering from damp issues, the basement is arguably the most likely space in the building for problems to crop up.
-This is due to the fact that, typically, basements are based below ground level which can allow walls retaining earth to be saturated by groundwater.
-On top of that, basements are usually not very well ventilated, causing the area to become humid, too, making it the ideal breeding ground for mould spores.
+This is due to the fact that, typically, basements are based below ground level, which can allow walls to retain the earth and be saturated by groundwater.
+On top of that, basements are usually not very well-ventilated, causing the area to become humid, too, making it the ideal breeding ground for mould spores.

-There are two main types of waterproofing that damp proofing specialists like Garratt’s Damp & Timber will undertake; Type A and Type C (this is because Type B relate to the construction of the property and is thus not something we would engage in).
+There are two main types of waterproofing that damp proofing specialists like Garratt’s Damp & Timber Ltd. will undertake: Type A and Type C (this is because Type B relates to the construction of the property and is thus not something we would engage in).

 The first step of the installation process is to strip the walls back to their base material.
 Once this is done, a sand and cement render splatter coat is applied along with a multi-coat render combined with a suitable waterproofing agent.

 This type of waterproofing is most suitable when the walls are in good condition and have not been compromised by the penetration of any moisture yet.
-As well as this, the property’s geography is also taken into consideration, as, if the location is likely to see higher levels of moisture than the national average, Type C may be the best course of action instead.
+In addition to this, the property’s geography is also taken into consideration; if the location is likely to see higher levels of moisture than the national average, Type C may be the best course of action instead.

-Type C or Membrane Sealed Tanking is a much more complex form of waterproofing than Type A. Rather than simply relying on a coating to stop the water from penetrating the basement, specialised membrane is installed on walls, ceiling and floors using specialised plugs and sealing tapes which acts as a cavity membrane system to collect the water for removal.
-This is what makes the system so effective in areas that see increased amounts of moisture, and why the aforementioned Type A method of how to make a basement waterproof may not always be the best option.
-In any case, Garratt’s Damp & Timber would be able to advise on the best course of action based on your needs and locale.
+Type C or Membrane Sealed Tanking is a much more complex form of waterproofing than Type A. Rather than simply relying on a coating to stop the water from penetrating the basement, a specialised membrane is installed on walls, ceilings and floors using specialised plugs and sealing tapes, which act as a cavity membrane system to collect the water for removal.
+This is what makes the system so effective in areas that see increased amounts of moisture and why the aforementioned Type A method of how to make a basement waterproof may not always be the best option.
+In any case, Garratt’s Damp & Timber Ltd. would be able to advise on the best course of action based on your needs and locale.

 Unwanted water is removed via a sump and pump system that carries it away from the property via perimeter channels installed around the base of walls and floors.
 While this way of waterproofing cellars and basements is more expensive, Type C acts as both a treatment and a barrier without adding any structural load to the walls.

-If your basement or cellar displays any of the above symptoms, you should seek the opinion of damp proofing specialists that can come in and survey the property.
-Garratt’s Damp & Timber offer free home surveys where our team will inspect the area and offer a no-obligation quotation, complete with a jargon-free explanation of any issues they find and the work required to rectify the problem.
+If your basement or cellar displays any of the above symptoms, you should seek the opinion of damp-proofing specialists who can come in and survey the property.
+Book a Garratt’s Damp & Timber Ltd. home survey, where our team will inspect the area, complete with a jargon-free explanation of any issues they find and the work required to rectify the problem.

-The absolute worst-case scenario if your basement or cellar does not have a waterproofing system in place, or you have a system that has been installed by someone that does not know how to make a basement waterproof, is serious structural damage.
+The absolute worst-case scenario is if your basement or cellar does not have a waterproofing system in place or you have a system that has been installed by someone who does not know how to make a basement waterproof, there is serious structural damage.
 When you consider that the basement or cellar sits below ground level, any structural damage has the potential to hamper the entire building’s foundation.